Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 In contrast, if curtailment is prohibited, this post-processing step is no longer applicable.
 Storage complementarity must then be enforced during optimization, introducing a nonconvexity that may result in non-robust designs.

 We model the storage according to \cite{sassModelCompendiumData2020}.
 The following constraints have to be satisfied by a feasible storage schedule:

-Here, $E_{sto, t}$ denotes the storage level, $\Edot_{sto, in, t}$ and $\Edot_{sto, out, t}$ are the energy inflows and outflows of the storage, $t$ are the timesteps and $\mathcal{T}$ is the set of all timesteps, $\Delta_{t}$ is the timestep length, $\tau$ is the time constant for energy loss, and $\eta_{in}$ and $\eta_{out}$ are the charging and discharging efficiencies.
-The differential equation describing the storage of a generic storage is written as
+Here, $E_{sto, t}$ denotes the storage level, $\Edot_{sto, in, t}$ and $\Edot_{sto, out, t}$ are the energy inflows and outflows of the storage, $t$ are the time steps and $\mathcal{T}$ is the set of all time steps, $\Delta_{t}$ is the time-step length, $\tau$ is the time constant for energy loss, and $\eta_{in}$ and $\eta_{out}$ are the charging and discharging efficiencies.
+The differential equation describing the energy level of a generic storage is written as

 which we discretize using the implicit Euler scheme to obtain

 and rearrange to obtain the equation describing the change of storage \eqref{eq:sto}.
 The balance equation \eqref{eq:balance} ensures that the energy demand is met or exceeded. $\Edot_{agg, t}$ aggregates the energy demand and the energy inflows and outflows of all other components and is introduced for ease of exposition.